SSShooter/img-vuer/README.md

 If you group a large number of large images, img-vuer will load all image in the same group, so it will cause unnecessary mobile data traffic and slow the page down.

-You can use (only)v0.17.2 in this situation and img-vuer will only load the image you watched.
+You can use `preload` option in this situation and img-vuer will only load the image you watched.

 ### key